 Review your settings and click finish to complete the deployment.

-- The configuration screen of a secondary cell looks a lot similar to the primary, except all this cell wants is the details for the NFS share.
-Place those details in and press finish The secondary cell will then go through a series of steps to configure itself and gain access to the embedded postgres database
+The configuration screen of a secondary cell looks a lot similar to the primary, except all this cell wants is the details for the NFS share.
+Place those details in and press finish

 When you first configure the cells they will be set to Manual failover mode.
 If the primary database server fails, you must initiate the failover action to a standby cell manually.